 6. Burn Notice (2007-2013)

 Jeffery Donovan is in the middle of an operation when he receives his burn notice.
 This means that he has been discredited by his organization, all his assets are frozen, he is kept under constant surveillance, can’t work for any other organization.
-Everything comes out of the blue for Jeffery because nothing was wrong with him.
+Everything comes out of the blue for Jeffery because nothing is wrong with him.
 When someone inside the agency informs him that someone deliberately did this to him, he decides to uncover the identity of that person(s).
 He is helped by his girlfriend and his old friend, occasionally accompanied by his mother.
 This show ran for seven seasons and was appreciated for its raw humor and good acting.

 Read More: Shows Like ‘House MD’